-6) Ms. Francesca Chisangano rewarding a sticker to the pupil who gave a correct answer to why we should conserve wetlands 3.2 The opening ceremony The opening ceremony was characterised by local dances, figures 7) and 8).
+6) Ms. Francesca Chisangano rewarding a sticker the pupil who gave a correct answer to why we should conserve wetlands 3.2 The opening ceremony Relations Officer for ZAWA) looks on The opening ceremony was charactorised by local dances, figures 7) and 8).
 A drama group also performed a sketch in line with the theme for 2006 WWD's theme and the wise use concept.
 These were also done in the local language to cater for the majority of the local people that needed interpretation in the events that took place during the commemoration.